bet4a/d3wiki/Transitions.md

 If <i>type</i> is not specified, behaves the same as [selection.each](Selections#wiki-each).

-Note: there is currently no way to remove or replace listeners.
-This is a bug; see [[#294|https://github.com/mbostock/d3/issues/294]].
-In a future release, the <i>type</i> will allow namespaces for registering multiple listeners.

 <a name="call" href="Transitions#wiki-call">#</a> transition.<b>call</b>(<i>function</i>[, <i>arguments…</i>])

 Invokes the specified *function* once, passing in the current transition along with any optional *arguments*.
 The call operator always returns the current transition, regardless of the return value of the specified function.
 The call operator is identical to invoking a function by hand; but it makes it easier to use method chaining.
 For example, say we want to set a number of attributes the same way in a number of different places.
 So we take the code and wrap it in a reusable function: